lostNfoundSwarR/Java-GUI-Weather-App/README.md

+The main code is in the `src` folder.
+This project uses json.simple for handling JSON.

 # How to Use JSON.simple in Your Java Project

 This guide will help you set up **JSON.simple** in **VS Code**, **IntelliJ IDEA**, and **Eclipse**.